01 of 06

 Make sure that the card that you want to make the spectator select is on the bottom of the (face down) deck.
 In this example, we’ll be using the ace of spades as the card.
 The ace of spades is a red-backed card in a blue-backed deck.

 Note: If you like, you can remove the card with the same identity (ace of spades) from your main deck.
-This way, if the spectator examines the deck, they won’t find a second ace of spades.
+This way, if the spectator examines the deck, they won’t find the second ace of spades.
 This doesn’t necessarily detract from the trick, but can make it more mystifying.Continue to 3 of 6 below.

 03 of 06